ltonetwork/lto-node/README.md

    - Name: `LTO_WALLET_SEED` or `LTO_WALLET_SEED_BASE58`, Value: `Wallet Seed`
    - Name: `PUBLIC_HOSTNAME`, Value: `The hostname where the node is reachable.
 (This can be EB generated address)`

-Now your node is should good to go!
+Now your node should be good to go!

 ## Documentation